-- 2 Select the instance to configure:

-- To configure a particular instance, select the instance's config node.
-For example, the default instance, server, select the server-config node.

-- To configure the default settings for all instances, select the default config node.

-- 3 Select the Transaction Service node.

-- 4 Enter the number of seconds before the transaction times out, in the Transaction Timeout field.
+- 2 If you are running a non-clustered domain in developer profile, skip to the next step.
+If you are running the domain in cluster profile, select the instance to configure: - To configure a particular instance, select the instance's config node.
+For example, the default instance, server, select the server-config node. - To configure the default settings for all instances, select the default config node. - 3 Select the Transaction Service node. - 4 Enter the number of seconds before the transaction times out, in the Transaction Timeout field.
 The default value of Transaction Timeout is 0 seconds.
-This disables transaction timeouts.

-- 5 Click Save.

-- 6 Restart the Enterprise Server.
+This disables transaction timeouts. - 5 Click Save. - 6 Restart the Enterprise Server.

-To set the location of the transaction logs
+▼ To set the location of the transaction logs